unik-name/docs.unikname.network/docs/uns-network-introduction/README.md

 ### :fire: Compatible with existing web & mobile Apps

-**:sparkles: <uns/> APIs and SDKs can be easily used in any web and mobile Apps**, even traditional centralized ones (heavy client, SaaS, Platforms...)
+**:sparkles: <brand name="uns"/> APIs and SDKs can be easily used in any web and mobile Apps**, even traditional centralized ones (heavy client, SaaS, Platforms...)

 ## Main Specifications

-**:trophy: <uns/> DIDs follow the Decentralized Identity Foundation standards.** Uns.network team is an active member of the DIF and contribute to the definition of tomorrow standards.
+**:trophy: <brand name="uns"/> DIDs follow the Decentralized Identity Foundation standards.** Uns.network team is an active member of the DIF and contribute to the definition of tomorrow standards.
 [see DIF UNS DID Specifications](https://github.com/unik-name/did-method-spec/blob/main/did-uns/UNS-DID-Specification.md)

-**:trophy: <uns/> DIDs are multilingual and protected against spoofing by SafeTypo© technology**.
+**:trophy: <brand name="uns"/> DIDs are multilingual and protected against spoofing by SafeTypo© technology**.
 14 UNICODE scripts are accepted, with many alphabets.

-**:trophy: <uns/> is a DPOS blockchain operated by 23 elected delegates.** blockchain is powered by the famous ARK.IO DPOS Blockchain, setup with a 8 seconds block time.
+**:trophy: <brand name="uns"/> is a DPOS blockchain operated by 23 elected delegates.** blockchain is powered by the famous ARK.IO DPOS Blockchain, setup with a 8 seconds block time.
 Delegates are grouped in colleges of stakeholders:

 * 10 Individuals – Defenders of individual freedoms and privacy
 * 10 Organizations – Committed in securing the web for businesses
 * 3 Network community players

-**:trophy: <uns/> Supply of UNS utility token is dynamic and follows adoption.** UNS tokens are created when DIDs are created on the chain and when they become alive, this design makes the token less prone to speculation and more stable.
+**:trophy: <brand name="uns"/> Supply of UNS utility token is dynamic and follows adoption.** UNS tokens are created when DIDs are created on the chain and when they become alive, this design makes the token less prone to speculation and more stable.

 ## Key Benefits

 ### For Network Players

-:moneybag: <uns/> represents an opportunity to participate, to contribute and to get valuable rewards with a viable DPOS blockchain solution.
+:moneybag: <brand name="uns"/> represents an opportunity to participate, to contribute and to get valuable rewards with a viable DPOS blockchain solution.
 You're contributing to securing the first Decentralized IDentifiers (DID) operational blockchain with its easy to understand use cases.

 ### For Organizations

-:moneybag: <uns/> offers a backbone solution to provide confidential authentication, with `Unikname Connect`, to their users, customers and partners.
+:moneybag: <brand name="uns"/> offers a backbone solution to provide confidential authentication, with `Unikname Connect`, to their users, customers and partners.
 This is the easiest and safest MFA authentication solution for any saas platforms and mobile apps, providing a protection against economic espionage.

 ### For Web Users